 This post may contain affiliate links.
 Please read our disclosure policy.

 Looking for a flavor-packed dish that’s simple to prepare?
-Our small batch Spanish Rice recipe is a culinary treasure you won’t want to miss!
-Perfectly portioned for intimate dinners or solo dining, this dish marries common pantry staples to create a colorful and satisfying meal.
+Our small batch Spanish Rice recipe is made in one pan and is a culinary treasure you won’t want to miss!
+Perfectly portioned for one or two, this dish marries common pantry staples to create a colorful and satisfying meal.

 Why You’ll Love This Spanish Rice Recipe